gokrazy/gokrazy/website/content/userguide/automation.md

 The `make` tool can be used to document and centralize common workflows.

 For example, I use the following Makefile.
-I run `make update` from [cron](https://en.wikipedia.org/wiki/Cron) every day.
+I run `make get && make update` from [cron](https://en.wikipedia.org/wiki/Cron) every day.
 I sometimes manually run `make overwrite` with `/dev/sdx` being my USB SD card reader.
 And for debugging, `make root` produces a [SquashFS](https://en.wikipedia.org/wiki/SquashFS) image